The Ultimate Faceoff: Texas vs. California

-Two factors that Texas will be looking for that California won’t are:
+Two factors that Texas will rating on that California can’t are:

-- Prior Insurance Status: Just like in the dating game where it seems like guys want you more when you’ve got a boyfriend, insurance companies want people who are also already taken.
+- Prior Insurance Status: Just like in interviews, where employers like you more when you’re currently employed elsewhere, insurance companies want people who are also already taken.
 You’re less of a risk if you’re currently insured, so if you have prior insurance, Texas rating on this factor will help you.

 There is regulation called Proposition 103 that states that the three greatest rating factors in California should be safety record, mileage and driving experience.
 With that said, these are two qualities that California insurers prioritize:

 - Mileage: How far you drive matters because when you’re in your car more, there’s more opportunities to get into an accident.
 So if you’re driving very little, the fact that California rates heavily on this will make your price cheaper.

 - Mandated good driver discount: If you’re a good driver, then you’re in luck in California.
 They ask companies to give you a price break for a clean driving record.
 Texans, you might get a discount too, but it’s not a guarantee.

 Outside of these rating factors, there’s even more that insurance companies look at.
 Things like frequency of accidents in the state, population density and other environmental factors that they might need to cover with your premium.
 But let’s not get into the weeds.
 Let’s get back to the matchup and declare a winner.
 Which state has a lower average premium?